Bena6/my-aws-restart-journey/Host-a-Website-on-S3/Host-a-website-on-S3/README.md

 ### Step 1: Create an S3 Bucket

-Log in to your AWS console
+Log in to AWS console

 Search for S3

 Click Create bucket

-Bucket name: XYZ-website-project-NAME
+Bucket name: bena-website-bucket

 Select your nearest AWS Region